Frequently Asked Questions

 Estimated lead times are as follows:

-*This depends on current workload and availability.
-In exceptional circumstances, this could be shorter depending on materials and time availability.
+This depends on current workload and availability.
+In exceptional circumstances, this can be shorter depending on materials and time availability.
 Please get in touch if this is the case.

 Delivery